-Disembarking

-Crews shall only use the inward rafts (D1 & D2) when coming ashore after racing; the para pontoon is only for para/adaptive crews.
-The other pontoons on the southern shore of the course towards the finish tower are not for the general use of competitors.
+Disembarking: Use the Inward rafts only when coming ashore after racing.
+Do not use the Country Park raft or those on the southern shore of the course.
 Take care in the finish area to avoid collisions as crews merge from racing and from cooling down.